carlesloriente/carlesloriente.github.io/_posts/2023-08-05-fix-brew-stuck-updating.markdown

 comments: true
 title:  "Fix Brew stuck/hangs updating in MacOs"
 date:   2023-08-05 10:53:45 +0200
-categories: fix brew update stuck cli
+categories: fix brew update stuck cli macos
 background: '/assets/images/dreamstudio/2023-08-05-fix-brew-stuck-updating.jpg'
 ---

-Small bash script to fix [Brew (hombrebrew)](https://brew.sh/index) stuck updating.
+The [brew (Hombrebrew)](https://brew.sh/index){:target="_blank"} package manager is a mush have tool for developers using macOs.
+It enables you to install, update, and manage a wide range of software packages from the command line.
+However, sometimes you might encounter issues when updating.
+If brew update command get stuck you can execute the following commands to fix it.

 {% gist d565db45a60dd91a41be5bb9eb68079c %}